 I could have easily opened the door, put glue on the cutouts and slapped them on to the glass from the inside but, I wasn’t sure how the glue would look being on the ink side of the image and being pressed onto the glass.
 It may not have mattered but, this is how I went about it.

-There was one piece of glass missing but the other sides including the door had tabs holding the panes in and all I had to do was bend them outwards slightly.
+There was one piece of glass missing but the other sides of the lantern including the door, had tabs holding the panes in and all I had to do was bend them outwards slightly.
 It was easier to remove each glass, one at a time, glue the image and place it back in before removing the next pane.
 Proceed with caution when removing the glass.

 GLUING THE IMAGES

-I wanted the images I used to be behind the bars but, in front of the glass really because I thought they’d stand out more.
-When I used the photo adhesive, I sprayed the back of the ghost and immediately placed it onto the glass.
+As I said, I wanted the images I used to be behind the bars but, in front of the glass really because I thought they’d stand out more.
+When I used the photo adhesive (bad choice), I sprayed the back of the ghost and immediately placed it onto the glass.

 Then for the rest of the images, I used regular ol’ all purpose glue, smeared it around with a foam brush, and it was much easier working with the smaller pieces of paper.